 Toilet troubleshooting isn’t as difficult as you might think, especially with these six helpful hints for solving the most common toilet problems.

-Moist toilet problems happen inside the tank, where all the mechanical parts are located.
-Only seldom do problems develop outside the tank.
+Most toilet problems happen inside the tank, where all the mechanical parts are located.
+On the other hand, only seldom do problems develop outside the tank.
 However, our sixth hint is a bonus for a problem that occurs outside the tank, at the bottom of the toilet where it attaches to the floor.

 - Understanding How Toilets Work